 Overcoming the fear of weight gain…

-Many clients I first speak to feel excited at the thought of letting go of diets after years of failed attempts pursuing weight loss.
-They are excited (albeit a little nervous) to re-learn to honour their body, become more connected with their inner wisdom around food and free up brain space to live more fulfilled lives away from food obsession.
+Overcoming the fear of weight gain is something I talk about often with clients.
+When we first speak, many feel excited at the thought of letting go of diets after years of pursuing weight loss.
+They are excited (albeit a little nervous) to re-learn to honour their body and free up brain space to live more fulfilled lives away from food obsession.

 However, there is sometimes a shadow that can come hurtling over…